 Lambeth Social Services Will arrange for a professional such as a social worker, nurse or someone that the person trusts, will talk to the adult at risk.
 They will discuss their situation and find out what the adult at risk thinks should be done to keep them safe and properly cared for.
 MARAC- Multi-Agency Risk Assessment Conference Aims to protect those affected by domestic violence.
 Local Safeguarding Children Boards Aims to protect children at risk Multi- Agency Public Protection Arrangements The mechanism through which statutory agencies aim to manage risk posed by sexual and violent offenders, in a co- ordinated way in order to protect the public Safeguarding Adult Review (SAR) Safeguarding Adult Boards must arrange a (SAR) when an adult dies as a result of, or has experienced, serious abuse or neglect, whether known or suspected and there is concern that partner agencies could have worked more effectively together.
 The aim of SAR is to identify learning and improvement action.
 Multi-agency Safeguarding Hub (MASH) A single point of contact for all professionals to report safeguarding concerns Serious Case Review (SCR) A SCR takes place after a child dies or is seriously injured and abuse or neglect is thought to be involved.
-It looks at lessons that can help preventsimilar incidence from happening in the future.
+It looks at lessons that can help prevent similar incidence from happening in the future.
 Local Joint Action Groups which are used to work in partnership with the police and other agencies to share information on and manage crime.

-SW9 Version Control Document Name: Safeguarding Policy Version: Final V2.1 Page 12 of 12 Approval Date: Approved by: Next Review: 2023
+SW9 Version Control Document Name: Safeguarding Policy Version: Draft.v2 Page 12 of 12 Approval Date: 28 September 2021 Approved by: SW9 CH Board Next Review: August 2023